epfl-si/infoscience-patents/README.md

 - import the MarcXML file freshly downloaded with the last command and compare it with Espacenet database
     - `pipenv run python fetch_new.py --infoscience_patents_export path_to_the_saved_export.xml --year 2019`
-    -  or, to get the maximum of information, add --debug and --info
-        - `pipenv run python fetch_new.py --infoscience_patents_export path_to_the_saved_export.xml --year 2019 --debug --verbose`

 - download the produced files found in ./output into the Infoscience bibedit.
 This is the new records that need to be added to Infoscience